section-engineering-education/engineering-education/content/articles/how-to-build-apps-with-serverless-architecture/index.md

 The change to serverless application development was not easy.
 Apart from coding, the organization had to do data migration, documentation, and API integration.

 ### Conclusion
 Moving the serverless way is beneficial to established organizations and new businesses.
-It significantly reduces costs, improves on quality, shortens time to market, and spotlights on advancement.
+It significantly reduces costs, improves the quality of services, and shortens the time to market.

 Organizations will also benefit from the pool of ready-to-use development tools, API integration automation extensions, and on-demand scaling.
 Any company that wants to get ahead with serverless technology should hire the right serverless development team and enjoy the technology's success.